 Investment partnerships with non-UK resident partners

-Investment partnerships with non-UK resident partners should review their compliance procedures in respect of Common Reporting Standard (CRS) requirements.
-Where the partnership will be reporting details of non-UK investors under CRS, the partnership will no longer need to include Unique Taxpayer Reference (UTR) numbers for these persons on its partnership tax return, bringing some relief to the administrative burden on businesses in this sector.
+Investment partnerships with non-UK resident partners should review their compliance procedures in respect of CRS and FATCA requirements.
+Where the partnership will be reporting details of non-UK investors under CRS or FATCA, it will no longer need to include Unique Taxpayer Reference (UTR) numbers for these persons on its partnership tax return, bringing some relief to the administrative burden on businesses in this sector.

 The new Tribunal process for resolving partner disputes over the amount of taxable profit share allocated to them by the partnership is welcome.
 As ever, however, partnerships should seek to avoid disputes arising through clear and carefully constructed agreements and ensuring the tax position is fully understood and agreed between the partners, particularly on retirements.